The Secret to When Leaves Change Color

 This is the reason that planning a trip for mid-October offers a higher probability of arriving for some type of vibrant colors throughout the landscape.
 You can even follow the color south into the Great Smoky Mountains National Park.
 With this knowledge, the next step is to use the fall foliage maps to refine your travel plans.

-Northeast US Fall Foliage Map Links
+Best Resources for Northeast US Fall Foliage Predictions

 While it is beneficial to do the research and attempt to put yourself in the right place at the best time for autumn colors, it doesn’t always pan out perfectly.
 That’s life.
 Do not put away your camera if the timing is off or conditions are not perfect.
 There are plenty of opportunities to be found if you keep an open mind.
 Many of my best images are shot throughout the weeks leading up to and after peak.

 If you go to enjoy the experience, you will find something to photograph.
 Experience and enjoy the beauty of sleeping in a little more before an autumn sunrise, the warmth of sipping coffee on a cool, crisp morning, or the sound of leaves rustling in the wind.
 Go explore and let those feelings feed into your adventure and where you decide to point your camera from grand landscapes to small scenes.
-If you start out with the expectation that you want to go and enjoy whatever color and light you find, then you’ll find plenty of scenes that catch your eye which are worth photographing.

 […] true.
 Everyone wants to be out when fall foliage is at its peak, but predicting peak colors isn’t easy.
 Fall foliage reports may be helpful.
 However, often they […]